To grow a fund which reinstates the Full Merit Scholarship for all Olin students.

 - Mar 31, 2017 - $238,000

-What Olin endeavor would be complete without a model.
+What Olin endeavor would be complete without a model?
+The highlighted rows are actuals at the end of the fiscal year.
 Change our assumptions, if you like.

 How is this different than the current Financial Aid, Student Scholarships, or Parent Scholarships designations?